Trade/other name(s): Actiq, Fentora, Lazanda, Onsolis, Abstral, Subsys, fentanyl lozenge or troche, fentanyl lollipop,

-If you think you or someone else may have taken an overdose of fentanyl, get emergency help right away.
+If you think you or someone else may have taken an overdose of fentanyl, or if someone else takes a dose of your medicine, get emergency help right away.
 Symptoms of fentanyl overdose may include extreme drowsiness, slow heart beat, slow or irregular breathing, cold clammy skin, or coma.
 Fentanyl overdose may cause the heart or breathing to stop.

 Some of these drugs require that you sign up with a special program in order to get the drug.
 Check with your doctor about this.
 Pharmacies may not be able to fill these prescriptions, so you will want to call ahead.
 Some drugs may be delivered by courier rather than picked up at the drugstore.